milotier/Python-Text-MMORPG-Server/README.md

 How to setup your own server and client for testing:

-Just like with connecting to the development server, make sure that Python and pip3 are installed on your computer.
+Just like with connecting to the development server, make sure that the latest versions of Python 3 and pip3 are installed on your computer.
 You will need pip3 to install the required libraries.

 Then you need to clone the server and client repositories to your computer.